Atrophic gastritis

 Type A gastritis primarily affects the fundus (body) of the stomach and is more common with pernicious anemia.
 Type B gastritis primarily affects the antrum, and is more common with H. pylori infection.

 Signs and symptoms

 Some people with atrophic gastritis may be asymptomatic.
-That said, symptomatic patients are mostly females and signs of atrophic gastritis are those associated with iron deficiency: fatigue, restless legs syndrome, brittle nails, hair loss, impaired immune function, and impaired wound healing.
-And other symptoms, such as delayed gastric emptying (80%), reflux symptoms (25%), peripheral neuropathy (25% cases), autonomic abnormalities, and memory loss, are less common and occur in 1%–2% of cases.
-Other psychiatric disorders are also reported, such as mania, depression, obsessive compulsive disorder, psychosis and cognitive impairment.
+Symptomatic patients are mostly females and signs of atrophic gastritis are those associated with iron deficiency: fatigue, restless legs syndrome, brittle nails, hair loss, impaired immune function, and impaired wound healing.
+And other symptoms, such as delayed gastric emptying (80%), reflux symptoms (25%), peripheral neuropathy (25% of cases), autonomic abnormalities, and memory loss, are less common and occur in 1%–2% of cases.
+Psychiatric disorders are also reported, such as mania, depression, obsessive-compulsive disorder, psychosis, and cognitive impairment.

-Although, autoimmune atrophic gastritis impairs iron and vitamin B12 absorption, iron deficiency will be found at a younger age and many years before the development of pernicious anemia.
+Although autoimmune atrophic gastritis impairs iron and vitamin B12 absorption, iron deficiency is detected at a younger age than pernicious anemia.

 Associated conditions

 People with atrophic gastritis are also at increased risk for the development of gastric adenocarcinoma.